danfuzz/samizdat/doc/language-guide/04-operators.md

 It is valid to use this operator to possibly-yield a value (that is, yield either a value or void) from a function.

-This operator, which is essentially the converse of the double-question postfix operator, is useful in order to perform conditional operations on a boolean variable or data structure element.
+This operator, which is essentially the inverse of the double-question postfix operator, is useful in order to perform conditional operations on a boolean variable or data structure element.
 For example, it can be used to take a flag value and incorporate it into a logical